Sashidhar23/BHCG-Induction-Task/README.md

 ### Node.js & `npm install`

 I used node.js for the task.
-npm create vite@latest Tech --template react cd Tech npm install
+npm create vite@latest App --template react cd App npm install
 This is the command to install the React. npm install @fortawesome/react-fontawesome @fortawesome/free-solid-svg-icons @fortawesome/fontawesome-svg-core